Donate a story

 - To ensure we have stories that represent a wide range of experiences, so that people who access the collection have the best possible chance of finding stories that ‘speak’ to their own situations

-- Because we recognise that people from minorities within society can be disproportionately affected by mental health issues
+- Because we recognise that people who experience inequality within society can be disproportionately affected by mental health issues

-Our commitment to diversity includes actively working to increase our range of perspectives, with a current focus on ethnicity, sexuality, neurodiversity and gender diversity.
+Our commitment to diversity includes actively working with organisations and individuals to increase our range of perspectives, with a current focus on ethnicity, sexuality, neurodiversity and gender diversity.

-To that end, we would particularly welcome the stories of people from the following groups, who are currently under-represented in the NEON Collection:
+To that end, we would particularly welcome the stories of people who identify as being from the following groups, who are currently under-represented in the NEON Collection:

 We do however welcome all story donations from all people, and from narrators located anywhere in the world.

-Please note that the terms used above reflect the diverse identities and experiences of British society, and alternative terms may be preferred in other countries.
+Please note that the terms used above reflect the diverse identities and experiences of British society – alternative terms may be preferred in other countries.